Quick Summary

 Timurids didn’t follow the usual succession either.
 Babur’s death made Humayun’s rule insecure.
 He ruled briefly, and some nobles questioned his leadership.
 Some even backed his Brother-in-law, Mahdi Khwaja.

-Humayun’s achievements were groundbreaking in art and architecture.
+Humayun’s achievements in art and architecture were groundbreaking.
 He created Delhi’s first citadel, “Din Panah.”
 Humayun and Sher Shah Suri’s Afghans fought in the Second Afghan-Mughal War.
 Sher Shah Suri won, sending the Mughals away.
 Sher Shah then claimed Delhi and Agra.
 His burial place, Humayun Tomb, is in Delhi.
 It shows the innovation during his time.
 Built in the 1560s, Humayun’s Tomb is unique.

 His burial site, Humayun’s Tomb, reflects his innovation.
 After the exile, he reclaimed Delhi’s throne, restoring Mughal glory.
 He was a devoted son, loving husband, caring father, and kind relative.
 He cherished humanity and learning, embodying a gentleman.
 Despite bravery, he lacked leadership, causing issues.
 His excessive generosity weakened him, as noted by Lane-Poole.